Cosmetology Schools in Pennsylvania

 Continuing education required

 Cosmetologist licenses in Pennsylvania expire on Jan.
 31 of either an odd-numbered or even-numbered year, so expect to renew your license every two years.
 The renewal fee is $67.
-Licenses are typically renewed within three business days.
+Licenses are typically renewed within three calendar days.

 There are no continuing education requirements for cosmetologists in Pennsylvania.